College Recognizes Faculty for Teaching, Research and Service Accomplishments

-The UTSA College of Business recognized the outstanding contributions of faculty members during the annual College of Business Awards Ceremony.
+The UTSA College of Business recognized the outstanding contributions and accomplishments of faculty members during the annual Carlos Alvarez College of Business Awards Ceremony.
 Ten faculty members were honored for excellence in the areas of teaching, research and service.

 Don Lien, the Richard S. Liu Distinguished Chair in Business, was named the recipient of the E. Lou Curry Teaching Excellence Award.
 The award is presented in memory of Lou Curry, a respected accounting faculty member in the college, who passed away in 1995.

 Throughout his tenure at UTSA, Lien has taught 21 different courses at the undergraduate, master’s and doctoral levels, and his courses have been across disciplines in economics, finance and statistics.

 He taught a new course on Economic Development last spring and another on the Chinese Economy this fall.
 Harnessing technology to the benefit of the students, he invited guest speakers from throughout the world to share their perspectives on the Chinese economy.